Self-supervised Anomaly Detection for New Physics: Introduction

 A central goal of high energy physics is to find the theory that will supersede the Standard Model.
 A number of competing models exist, with many involving new resonant particles \cite{Craig:2016rqv, Kim:2019rhy} such as supersymmetric partners or weakly interacting massive particles.
 However, the number of candidate particles is too large to justify a hunt-and-pick procedure of data analysis.
 Therefore it is advantageous to consider methods of anomaly detection that are agnostic to a particular underlying model of new physics.

-There are a number of recent machine learning-based anomaly detection proposals designed to reduce model dependence (see Refs.~\cite{Kasieczka:2021xcg,Aarrestad:2021oeb,Karagiorgi:2021ngt,Feickert:2021ajf} for overviews).
-Notably, most existing methods (including the first result with data from ATLAS~\cite{collaboration2020dijet}) in the field are best-performing in low dimensional spaces.
+There are a number of recent machine learning (ML) based anomaly detection proposals designed to reduce model dependence (see Refs.~\cite{Kasieczka:2021xcg,Aarrestad:2021oeb,Karagiorgi:2021ngt,Feickert:2021ajf} for overviews).
+Notably, most existing methods (including the first result with data from ATLAS~\cite{collaboration2020dijet}) in the field are best-performing in low-dimensional spaces.
 However, a single event from a particle collision experiment can have on the order of a thousand degrees of freedom.

 A resolution to this tension is to reduce the dimensionality of an entire particle collision event while preserving its essential character such that a search for anomalies can be done in the reduced-dimension space.
 A number of methods exist for carrying out this phase space reduction.
 For example, one could choose a set of observables (e.g. mass, multiplicity) and perform anomaly detection on this set.
 However, attempts to reduce dimensionality through selecting a choice of observables implicitly favors a certain class of models.